kylewalters18/bcycle_api/README.md

 [![Coverage Status](https://coveralls.io/repos/github/kylewalters18/bcycle_api/badge.svg?branch=master)](https://coveralls.io/github/kylewalters18/bcycle_api?branch=master)

 # Denver Bcycle API
 This is a REST API that exposes the publicaly available Denver Bcycle rider trip data.
+Each version is implemented as a Flask blueprint.

 Below are instructions on how to set up your development environment.